 Your Financial Situation Is Unique

 Every driver, market, and vehicle is different.
-There are an endless combination of variables when it comes to calculating the best car for driving in the gig-economy.
-The only way you will truly know your own numbers is if you track them yourself using something like QuickBooks Self-Employed.
+There is an endless combination of variables when it comes to calculating the best car for driving in the gig economy.

 Renting Has A BIG Tax Disadvantage

 So far, I’ve only covered the cost to operate before taxes.

 However, when you rent property for business use, you can only deduct the actual costs of renting that equipment for your business.
 This applies to your vehicle rental as well.